audiotape playback perfected

 Misconceptions supporting purported benefits of using a recorder-reproducer for playback have circulated for decades and are still heard today.
 (See our paper: Common beliefs about analog tape playback that are untrue.)

-It might seem intuitive that playback on the same machine that originally recorded a tape could be ideal, but this notion is far from correct.
+It might seem intuitive that playback on the same machine that originally recorded a tape would be ideal, but this notion is far from correct.
 Analog recording and playback are independent yet inter-related processes fraught with a variety of amplitude and time domain distortions that compound.
 It follows that optimum playback should add no (or only minimal) further distortions.

-What’s desired is a reproducer having amplitude and time domain error contributions that are lower by an order of magnitude than those of the machine that originally made the recording.
+What’s desired then is a reproducer having amplitude and time domain error contributions that are lower by an order of magnitude than those of the machine that originally made the recording.
 Using the original recorder for playback could instead nearly double the distortions.

-Absent playback on a state-of-the-art reproducer, you can never know the true recording quality of the tape you’re listening to.
+Absent playback on a state-of-the-art ultra-low-distortion reproducer, you can never know the true recording quality of the tape you’re listening to.

 Why are ATAE reproducers based on Studer A80 and A820 tape transport mechanisms?